1ph/sim_reader/README.md

 # SIM Reader

-A command-line tool written in Go for reading and writing SIM/USIM/ISIM card parameters using PC/SC smart card readers.
+A command-line tool written in Go for reading and writing SIM/USIM/ISIM card parameters using PC/SC smart card readers, with comprehensive eSIM profile management capabilities.

-**Version 3.3.0**
+**Version 4.0.0**

 ---